AdobeDocs/experience-manager-cloud-service.it-IT/help/screens-cloud/managing-players-registration/installing-screens-cloud-player.md

 ---

-# Installazione e configurazione dei lettori in Screens come Cloud Service {#installing-players-screens-cloud}
+# Installing and Configuring Players in Screens as a Cloud Service {#installing-players-screens-cloud}

-Questa sezione descrive come installare i lettori AEM Screens registrati nelle istanze di AEM on-premise.
-Inoltre, è necessario eseguire una reimpostazione di fabbrica del lettore esistente e quindi registrare il nuovo lettore su AEM Screens come Cloud Service.
+This section describes how to install AEM Screens players that are registered to on-premise AEM instances.
+Additionally, you must do a factory reset of the existing player and then register the new player against AEM Screens as a Cloud Service.

 ## Obiettivo {#objective}